2019 Five Mountain

 All of Elk Cove’s delicate Pinot Noir fruit undergoes the same gentle handling through our gravity flow system.
 This allows us to achieve the elegance, texture and luscious quality that are the hallmarks of exquisite Pinot Noir.

-Fruit from Five Mountain is fermented in small, temperature controlled steel tanks, hand punched down twice daily, and barreled in 23% new French oak barrels.
+Fruit from Five Mountain is fermented in small, temperature-controlled steel tanks, hand punched down twice daily, and barreled in French oak barrels.
 After 10 months of aging, only the barrels that are most representative of the Five Mountain profile are carefully blended to create a rich, earthy Oregon Pinot Noir.

 Viticultural & Enological Data

 - Harvest Sugars 23.5 brix

 - Vatting 10 months in 20% new French Oak